roshanzameer/voucher_selection_api/README.md

 `docker compose up`

 * The containers are loaded in the order of the dependecies.
 * On loading, the Apache Airflow container build its meta Database.
-(SQLit currently)
+(SQLite currently)
 * Once the services are loaded, the pipeline can be visited from here: [localhost:8080](http://localhost:8080)
 * Once the Airflow UI is accessible, the Dag Voucher_Select is to be triggered by switching it on.